 SALES AND MARKETING EXPENSES.
 Sales and marketing expenses consist primarily of salaries and related personnel expenses, commissions, travel and entertainment expenses, promotions, customer evaluations and other marketing expenses.
-Sales and marketing expenses were \$8.4 million for the first quarter of fiscal 2002, a decrease of \$100,000, or 1%, from \$8.5 million in the first quarter of fiscal 2001.
-The decrease primarily reflects a reduction in salaries, commissions and trade show expenses, partially offset by increased costs for customer evaluations.
+Sales and marketing expenses were \$8.3 million for the three months ended June 30, 2002, a decrease of \$2.3 million, or 22%, from \$10.6 million for the same period in fiscal 2001.
+Sales and marketing expenses were \$16.7 million for the six months ended June 30, 2002, a decrease of \$2.4 million, or 13%, from \$19.1 million for the same period in fiscal 2001.
+These decreases primarily reflect a reduction in salaries and related expenses attributed to restructuring actions and commissions, partially offset by increased costs related to customer evaluations of our products.

 GENERAL AND ADMINISTRATIVE EXPENSES.
 General and administrative expenses consist primarily of salaries and related expenses for executive and administrative personnel, recruiting expenses, provision for bad debts and professional fees.
-General and administrative expenses were \$1.5 million for the first quarter of fiscal 2002, a decrease of \$1.2 million, or 45%, from \$2.7 million in the first quarter of fiscal 2001.
-The decrease primarily reflects reductions in salaries and related expenses.
+General and administrative expenses were \$1.7 million for the three months ended June 30, 2002, a decrease of \$1.6 million, or 48%, from \$3.3 million for the same period in fiscal 2001.
+General and administrative expenses were \$3.2 million for the six months ended June 30, 2002, a decrease of \$2.7 million, or 47%, from \$5.9 million for the same period in fiscal 2001.
+These decreases primarily reflect reductions in salaries and related expenses attributed to restructuring actions and professional fees.

 STOCK-BASED COMPENSATION EXPENSES.
-Stock-based compensation expenses include the amortization of stock compensation charges resulting from the granting of stock options, including those TTI stock options assumed by Sonus, stock awards to TTI employees under the 2000 Retention Plan, the sales of restricted common stock to employees and compensation expense associated with the grant of stock options and issuance of restricted stock to non-employees.
+Stock-based compensation expenses include the amortization of stock compensation charges resulting from the granting of stock options, including TTI stock options assumed by Sonus, stock awards to TTI employees under the 2000 Retention Plan and the sales of restricted common stock.
 See Note 10(c) to our unaudited condensed consolidated financial statements.
-Stock-based compensation expenses were \$5.7 million for the first quarter of fiscal 2002, a decrease of \$9.7 million, or 63% from \$15.4 million in the first quarter of fiscal 2001.
-The decrease is primarily due to the write-off of deferred compensation of shares and options held by terminated employees impacted by the restructuring plans.
+Stock-based compensation expenses were \$6.0 million for the three months ended June 30, 2002, a decrease of \$7.8 million, or 57%, from \$13.8 million for the same period in fiscal 2001.
+Stock-based compensation expenses were \$11.7 million for the six months ended June 30, 2002, a decrease of \$17.6 million, or 60%, from \$29.3 million for the same period in fiscal 2001.
+These decreases are primarily related to the write-off of deferred compensation of shares and options held by terminated employees impacted by the restructuring plans.
 Sonus expects stock-based compensation expense to impact its results through fiscal 2004.

 GOODWILL, PURCHASED INTANGIBLE ASSETS AND IN-PROCESS RESEARCH AND DEVELOPMENT EXPENSES.
 In January 2001, Sonus acquired certain intellectual property, in-process research and development and intangible assets in connection with our acquisition of TTI, which resulted in the recording of \$523.7 million of goodwill and other intangibles.
-Amortization of TTI purchased intangible assets was \$306,000 for the first quarter of fiscal 2002, a decrease of \$26.8 million from \$27.2 million in the first quarter of fiscal 2001.
-The decrease is primarily the result of a write-off of \$374.7 million of TTI goodwill and purchased intangibles in the third quarter of fiscal 2001.
-The results of operations for the first quarter of fiscal 2001 was impacted by a \$40.0 million write-off of TTI purchased in-process research and development recorded upon closing of the acquisition.
+Amortization of TTI purchased intangible assets was \$283,000 for the three months ended June 30, 2002, a decrease of \$38.4 million from \$38.7 million for the same period in fiscal 2001.
+Amortization of TTI purchased intangible assets was \$589,000 for the six months ended June 30, 2002, a decrease of \$65.3 million from \$65.9 million for the same period in fiscal 2001.
+These decreases are primarily the result of a write-off of \$374.7 million of TTI goodwill and purchased intangibles in the third quarter of fiscal 2001.
+The results of operations for the six months ended June 30, 2001 were impacted by a \$40.0 million write-off of TTI purchased in-process research and development recorded upon closing of the acquisition.
 See Notes 2 and 3 to our unaudited condensed consolidated financial statements.